 Should you have a procedure or surgery in this organization we want you to know that we value patient safety.
 Therefore you may hear us performing certain tasks or asking certain questions that may surprise you.
 Even though we may know you we will ask you identifying information such as your date of birth or your address besides asking you to tell us your name.
 We take a pause or a “time out” before we actually start your procedure to assure one again that we have everything that we need and the entire team is in agreement.
 Only the physician performing your procedure will mark your surgical site.
 This organization adheres to strict infection control measures before during and after your procedure including but not limited to: procedural technique, the environment of care, care of equipment and instruments, and education of all staff in the most up to date infection control measures.

-If anyone has concerns about patient care and safety in the organization, that the organization has not addressed, you are encouraged to contact the organization’s management.
-If you feel the concerns were not resolved through the organization, you are encouraged to contact the Joint Commission by calling 800-994-6610 or emailing email@example.com.
+If anyone has concerns about patient care and safety in the organization, that the organization has not addressed, you are encouraged to contact the organization’s management by emailing email@example.com.

 Stay In the Know and Join Our Mailing List